I'm looking for...

 Selection criteria

-Some fieldwork experience in ecology or land management
+Demonstrated fieldwork experience in ecology and/or land management

 Eligible for living and working in Australia for at least 4 months

-Bringing your own car (for personal use) is advantageous, but not essential.
+Bringing your own car for travel to and from the office and, as well as for personal use during the internship, is highly recommended.
 Successful candidates must be willing to comply with government directives and internal workplace requirements for managing the impact of COVID-19.

 How to apply